TechnicalPursuit/TIBET/README.md

   TIBET-related questions.
 - <a href="https://www.technicalpursuit.com/docs/tibet4js.html">TIBET For JS Programmers</a> - JavaScript: the TIBET
 parts&#8482;.
-- <a href="https://www.technicalpursuit.com/docs/coding-standards.html">TIBET Coding Standards</a> - The coding standard used in
+- <a href="https://www.technicalpursuit.com/docs/coding-standards.html">TIBET Coding Standards</a> - The coding standards used in TIBET.
-TIBET source.
-- <a href="https://www.technicalpursuit.com/docs/troubleshooting.html">TIBET Troubleshooting</a> -
-  Solutions to keep you developing smoothly.
+- <a href="https://www.technicalpursuit.com/docs/troubleshooting.html">TIBET Troubleshooting</a> - Tips to keep you developing smoothly.

 <a name="whitepapers" href="#"></a>
 #### White Papers